EricWay1024/Homological-Algebra-Notes/ha/9-tor.typ

 #proposition[
   Let $B$ a #lrm.
-  The followings are equivalent:
+  The following are equivalent:
   + $B$ is flat;
   + $Tor_n^R (A, B) = 0$ for all $n > 0$ and all  $A$;
   + $Tor_1^R (A, B) = 0$ for all $A$.

   Similarly, let $A$ be a #rrm.
-The followings are equivalent:
+The following are equivalent:
   + $A$ is flat;
   + $Tor_n^R (A, B) = 0$ for all $n > 0$ and all $B$;
   + $Tor_1^R (A, B) = 0$ for all $B$.